mohitmahajan095/Personal-Fitness-Management-System/README.md

 4. **Backend Development:** Python (pyodbc)
 5. **Server Hosting:** Microsoft SQL Server 2014

+# Install Required Libraries
+To use this script, you will need to install the required library.
+You can do this using pip3:

+`pip3 install -r requirements.txt`

 **Disclaimer:**
 This project is solely intended for academic purposes and may not be suitable for production environments without further modifications and security enhancements.